In-app messages in Canvas

 Advancement Behavior options

-Braze’s Advancement Behavior feature allows you to choose the criteria for advancement through your Canvas step.
+Canvases created in the original editor need to specify an advancement behavior—the criteria for advancement through your Canvas component.
 Steps with only in-app messages have different advancement options than steps with multiple message types (push, email, etc.).
+For in-app messages in a Canvas Flow workflow, this option is set to always immediately advance the audience.

 If you have multiple in-app messages within one Canvas, a user must start multiple sessions to receive each of those individual messages.